Look Up Free Cuyahoga County Public Records on Anyone

 As per the mandate of ORC 3705.29 (A) (3), there should be no purposeful attempt to obtain, use, obtain, possess, or sell to other individuals certificates and records (birth and death), whether they are dead or living.14

-How To Look Up Property Records for Free in Cuyahoga County
+How To Look Up Free Cuyahoga County Property Records

 Finding property records in Cuyahoga County is a simple and straightforward process that can be done by visiting the Cuyahoga County Fiscal Office, which provides two online ways of doing so: